Peach Cobbler For Two

 After staring at my bowl of peaches I got from the farm, I knew I wanted to make a mini peach cobbler because I didn’t want leftovers.

 It’s a homemade peach cobbler from scratch baked in ramekin.
-No boxed mix for the cobbler dough.
+No boxed mix or premade biscuits for the cobbler dough.

 Warm, bubbly peaches.
 Tender dough on top.
 Cold yet slightly melted ice cream.